the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit02/02_act02/03B_backend/3B_2/_index.md

 Just like other parts of our app, the Administration page is a route that is configured in Django.
 With Django's default project setup, the panel is automatically enabled.

-To confirm the admin panel is ready to go, first check the `base.py` file under the `cs10_webapp_base/settings` directory.
+{{< code-action >}} To confirm the admin panel is ready to go, first check the `base.py` file under the `cs10_webapp_base/settings` directory.
 We need to make sure there the admin interface is installed.
 If this code isn't in `base.py`, you will need to copy and paste this code in.
 Django should have already added this for us by default.

 ```python {hl_lines=["2"]}
 INSTALLED_APPS = [